 - Brighter at the same wattage

-- Doesn’t get hot like fluorescent lights do
+- Doesn’t get hot as fluorescent lights do

 - Doesn’t require a ballast

-- Is directional and can be concentrated in one area easily, while fluorescent lighting is more diffused (omnidirectional)
+- It is directional, so it can be concentrated in one area easily, while fluorescent lighting is more diffused (omnidirectional)

-- Are much better ‘grow lights’ due to reduced fire risk and an optimal spectrum of light
+- They are much better ‘grow lights’ due to a reduced fire risk and an optimal light spectrum.

 The one drawback to LED lighting versus fluorescent lighting is that the lighting fixtures themselves tend to be more expensive.
 However, once you factor in the energy savings and increased life, LED lights become less expensive overall.